 What is Hepatitis B Vaccine?

-There are six recombinant hepatitis B vaccines approved by the FDA in the U.S. Recombivax HB1; Engerix- B 2; Twinrix (combined with hepatitis A) 3; and Pediarix (combined with diphtheria and tetanus toxoids, acellular pertussis absorbed, and inactivated poliovirus) 4.
-The fifth vaccine, Comvax, 5 a Hepatitis B and Haemophilus B Conjugate (HIB) combination vaccine, was discontinued in 2014.6 The sixth is Heplisav-B, recombinant adjuvanted vaccine, and was recommended for use in adults by the CDC in 2018.7 The recombinant hepatitis B vaccine is created through genetic engineering of DNA by inserting a segment of the viral gene in a yeast cell,8 and the adjuvanted vaccine contains the addition CpG 1018 adjuvant, which had not been previously used in any vaccine licensed in the U.S.9
+There are six recombinant hepatitis B vaccines approved by the FDA for use in the U.S.: Engerix-B; Recombivax HB; Twinrix (combined with hepatitis A); Pediarix (combined with diphtheria and tetanus toxoids, acellular pertussis adsorbed, and inactivated poliovirus); and HEPLISAV-B, recombinant adjuvanted vaccine, recommended for use in adults by the CDC in 2018.1 HEPLISAV-B, a recombinant, adjuvanted hepatitis B vaccine created through genetic engineering of DNA by inserting a segment of the viral gene in a yeast cell,2 also contains the CpG 1018 adjuvant, not previously used in any vaccine licensed in the U.S.3 A sixth vaccine, VAXELIS, a 6 in 1 combination vaccine containing diphtheria and tetanus toxoids, acellular pertussis adsorbed, inactivated poliovirus, hepatitis B recombinant, and Hib conjugate vaccine, received FDA approval in December 2018.4 VAXELIS is expected to be available for use in the United States in 2020,5 however, at this time the CDC’s Advisory Committee on Immunization Practice (ACIP) has not made any recommendation regarding the use of VAXELIS.

 Recombivax HB – According to Merck, Recombivax HB is a recombinant hepatitis B vaccine approved by the FDA for intramuscular administration in both infants and adults.
 It is derived from hepatitis B virus surface antigen (HBsAg) produced in yeast cells.
 A portion of the hepatitis B virus gene is cloned into yeast, and the vaccine for hepatitis B is produced from cultures of this recombinant yeast strain using proprietary methods developed in the Merck research laboratories.
 The antigen is collected and purified from fermentation cultures of a recombinant strain of the yeast Saccharomyces cerevisiae containing the gene for the adw subtype of HBsAg.
 This fermentation process involves growth of Saccharomyces cerevisiae on a complex fermentation medium which consists of an extract of yeast, soy peptone, dextrose, amino acids and mineral salts.
 The HBsAg protein is released from the yeast cells by cell disruption and purified.
 This purified protein is treated in phosphate buffer with formaldehyde and then coprecipitated with potassium aluminum sulfate and amorphous aluminum hydroxyphosphate sulfate to form the vaccine adjuvant.
 Each dose of Recombivax HB should contain no more than one percent yeast protein.
 The vial stopper and the syringe plunger stopper and tip cap contain dry natural latex rubber, which may cause allergic reactions in latex-sensitive individuals.